A unanimous Supreme Court restores Trump to the Colorado ballot

 The U.S. Supreme Court restored Republican front-runner Donald Trump to the Colorado primary ballot, ruling that the state lacked authority to disqualify him after his actions three years ago during the siege on the U.S. Capitol.

 The unanimous decision came only weeks after the justices heard oral argumentsin the politically sensitive case that put the high court in the middle of the 2024 presidential election.
-And it comes a week after the court said it would hear arguments next monthin a case that seeks to answer whether Trump enjoys broad immunity for his actions on Jan.
+And it comes a week after the court said it would hear argumentsin a case that seeks to answer whether Trump enjoys broad immunity for his actions on Jan.
 6.

 In a post on Truth, his social media platform, Trump called the opiniona "BIG WIN FOR AMERICA!!!"
-And in remarks a short time later, the former president said the high court decision "will go a long way in bringing our country together."
+In remarks from his Florida resort a short time later, the former president said the high court decision "will go a long way in bringing our country together."

 Six Colorado votersargued that Trump had run afoul of a post-Civil War law that bars people who took an oath to support the Constitution from engaging in an insurrection or rebellion.
 Section 3 of the 14th Amendment has never been used against a presidential candidate, and it's only been deployed eight times since the 1860s.